Thoracic Outlet Syndrome in Phoenix, Arizona

 What Are the Causes of Thoracic Outlet Syndrome?

-Cleveland clinic stated that the known causes of TOS are not know, but there are several risk factors that are listed that can increase the chances of developing this condition:
+Causes of TOS are not known, but there are several risk factors that are listed that can increase the chances of developing this condition:

 • Sleep Disorder